madajaju/EmbracingDigitalTransformation/docs/episodes/edt-2/episode.md

     - DoD
     - Data Management
     - CyberSecurity

-date:  2020-03-14
+date: 2020-06-18
 guests:
     - Darren W Pulsipher

 img: thumbnail.png
-summary: In this episode, Darren interviews Greg Clifton, Director of Department of Defense (DOD) and Intelligence for Intel Corp.
+summary: "In this episode, Darren interviews Greg Clifton, Director of Department of Defense (DOD) and Intelligence for Intel Corp.
 They discuss the challenges of data management in a complex system that spans multiple clouds, enterprise data centers, regional data centers, and tactical edge.
 Listen to Darren and Greg follow a bit of data from its collection and journey through this ecosystem to the production of actionable information for analysts and warfighters.
-Listen to Darren and Greg discuss some of the obstacles in this large, circular environment and solutions to help get actionable information to analysts and back to warfighters.
+Listen to Darren and Greg discuss some of the obstacles in this large, circular environment and solutions to help get actionable information to analysts and back to warfighters."
 ---

 {% include soundcloud.html id="edt2" title="#2 Follow the Bit" %}